IGNOU Projects

 • Spiral-bind the finished dissertation and the accepted project proposal between light plastic sheets.

-The project’s contents should be organised as follows:
+You should organize the project’s contents as follows:

 1) The project’s cover page should include the title of the project, the student’s name and enrollment number, the academic supervisor’s name, the degree programme for which the project was written, the university’s name, and the month and year of submission.